Multitenant Buildings Have Multiple Security Needs

 Things can get sticky when it comes to securing multitenant office buildings.
 That's because the security systems building owners install for the base building must meet not only the owners' needs, but also the expectations of tenants.

-Duda says one solution is a "security summit meeting" that pulled together representatives from each government department and agency involved in the project.
-He says his team mounted floor plans for each area on the walls of the conference room and went from tenant to tenant and floor-by-floor through the building until they had the information needed to implement the specific security measures in each area.
+On one project, says Duda, the solution was a "security summit meeting" that pulled together representatives from each government department and agency involved in the project.
+"We mounted floor plans for each area on the walls of the conference room and went from tenant to tenant and floor-by-floor through the building until we had reached a consensus as to the specific security measure to be implemented in each area," says Duda.

 Once tenants had bought into the conceptual aspect, specific technologies could be chosen.

 Another important step for the building owner is to delineate building procedures and security systems with the tenant.
 One frequent issue, according to Fred Miller, president, Security Resources Group, is that a building owner's procedure for adding or deleting people to and from the lobby security database is not kept up-to-date.